hmfehr/food-blog/README.md

 - [GitHub Actions](https://github.com/hmfehr/food-blog)
 - run npm start and take scan qr code
+-trace dugar
+-matt miguel
+-chatgpt

 #### Features / Routes

 - Feature One: allows user to allow access to front and back of their device
+- Feature Two: create button to beable to take a photo and look at examples of being to view and add a description to the photo.

 #### UML